 Can You Get Lice From a Swimming Pool?

-Especially during the warm summer months when water sports and vacations are more common, families are often concerned about their family’s risk of contracting head lice from the pool water.
-We can mildly put your mind at ease.
-Because lice cannot swim, if you are in the pool you will not catch a case of lice by way of a swimming louse.
-However, if your child has direct head to head contact with another child while in the water, the or she is at risk of contracting lice from someone else who has lice.
-Unfortunately, lice do not care if your hair is wet, they can still grab on and climb to the root of the hair for safety.
+During the summer months when water activities are common, families are concerned about their risk of contracting lice from water.
+We can put your mind at ease, somewhat.
+Lice cannot swim, so you will not catch a case of lice by a swimming louse.
+However, if your child has head to head contact with another child who has lice while in the water, they are at risk of contracting lice from them.
+How alarmed should you be if you hear the words “lice swimming pool?”

-We received a phone call from a perplexed mom in San Bernardino.
-She had had a birthday party for her 10 year old daughter at her house.
-It was a swimming party and a couple of weeks afterwards, several of the girls turned up with head lice.
-The kids had been in the pool most of the time and she wanted to know why the chlorine hadn’t killed the bugs.
-We explained that lice are extremely tough and they do not die when exposed to chlorine.
+We received a call from a mom in San Bernardino.
+She had a swimming party for her daughter and a couple of weeks afterward, several of the girls discovered lice.
+They’d all been in the pool most of the time and she wanted to know does chlorine kill head lice?
+If it’s very chlorinated, can chlorine kill lice – at least the bugs?
+We explained that lice do not die when exposed to chlorine.

 Do Head Lice Spread In Swimming Pools?